 Getting Around in North America

 With so many means of transport to travel in the US, you may discover that some of them are quite expensive.
 Flying is your best bet if you are in a hurry, but might eat your money really fast.
-While train routes in the USA cover all popular destinations, there are still spots that can be reached only by bus or car.
+While train routes in the USA cover all popular destinations, there are spots that will require bus or car to reach them.
 Besides, trains are almost always more expensive than buses.
 To reduce your transportation expenses in the US stick to bus services like Greyhound or hire a car that is usually a worthwhile investment since you can share fuel cost and gain a freedom when your destination is difficult to get to.

 Food In North America

 Mexico is a food delicious destination.
 After Asia, Mexico has the nicest street food in the world.
 To get authentic Mexican food like tacos, enchiladas, tamales and guacamole stick to small family run eateries.
 Tourist restaurants are usually quite expensive by comparison.
 The set menu and meal of the day allow you to cut some food expenses.
 Mexico has plenty of fast food restaurant chains, both Mexican and American and supermarkets, which offer excellent bakeries, so eating cheaply on the move is easy.

 Meals in the USA can be quite cheap if you stick to fast food or ethnic cuisine.
 Major cities like New York or LA will offer the complete blend of food ranging from cheap eateries to decent mid-range sit-down restaurants.
 In tiny towns, you can find roadside diners with deep-fried fast food.
 Portions are immensely large.
 Most restaurants (except for some fast food) offer complimentary water and soft drinks, which are often free in bars if bought with alcohol.
 You may expect your final bill to be higher because they add 15-20 percent and local sales tax.
 Cooking your own meals would always be cheaper and allows to save some extra money.